thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 greater than $78^{\circ}$.
 To make the measurements comparable throughout the dataset, we adjusted all one-minute data to the mean Sun--Earth distance.
-Subsequently, we adjusted all measurements to the Total Solar Irradiance (TSI) at $1\,\text{au}$, in order to compensate for the Sun's intensity variability, using a time series of satellite TSI observations.
+Subsequently, we adjusted all measurements to the total solar irradiance (TSI) at $1\,\text{au}$ in order to compensate for the Sun's intensity variability using a time series of satellite TSI observations.
 The TSI data we used are part of the 'NOAA Climate Data Record of Total Solar Irradiance' dataset (Coddington et al. 2005).
 The initial daily values of this dataset were interpolated to match the time step of our measurements.

 In order to estimate the effect of the sky conditions on the long-term variability of SDR, we created three datasets by characterizing each